Lessons on repricing your FBA inventory for the holidays.

 The day before cyber-Monday, when sales really start to surge, I go through my entire FBA inventory and reprice the new items.
 Only the new items.
 I ignore the rest.

-If you have a ton of new inventory that hasn’t moved for you up to this point, there’s a good chance it’s going to sell on
+If you have a ton of new inventory that hasn’t moved for you up to this point, there’s a good chance it’s going to sell on Amazon in the next 3 weeks.
+And you have to optimize your FBA pricing to ensure two things:

 - The item sells.